-We consent to the incorporation by reference in Registration Statement No. 333-64610 of Coach, Inc. on Form S-8 of our report dated December 15, 2006, appearing in this Annual Report on Form 11-K of the Coach, Inc. Savings and Profit Sharing Plan for the year ended June 30, 2006.
+We consent to the incorporation by reference in Registration Statement No. 333-64610 on Form S-8 of our report dated December 12, 2007, relating to the financial statements and the financial statement schedule of Coach, Inc., appearing in this Annual Report on Form 11-K of the Coach, Inc. Savings and Profit Sharing Plan for the year ended June 30, 2007.